BDehapiot/ETH-ScopeM_Hepner/README.md

 # ETH-ScopeM_Hepner
-Extract numerical data from BMP image plots
+Extract numerical data from bmp image plots

 ## Request
-The goal here is to extract all numerical information contained in BMP image plots (e.g. `data/expl_01.bmp`) to allow further analysis.
+The goal here is to extract all numerical information contained in bmp image plots (e.g. `data/expl_01.bmp`) to allow further analysis.

 ## Outputs
-The following plot features are extracted:
+Plot features are extracted as follow:
-- `cmap.tif` colormap (log scale) isolated as a tif image
+- `cmap.tif` colormap (log scale) saved as a `uint8` tif image
-- `cmap.csv` colormap isolated as a csv file
+- `cmap.csv` colormap (log scale) saved as a comma separated csv file
-- `cmap-raw.tif` colormap isolated as a tif image
+- `cmap-raw.tif` colormap (real values) saved as a `float32` tif image
-- `colorbar`
+- `cmap-raw.csv` colormap (real values) saved as a comma separated csv file
+- `line.tif` line surrounding the colormap saved as a `uint8` tif image
+- `dot-labels.tif` labeled dots surrounding the colormap saved as a `uint8` tif image
+- `dot-info.csv` dot xy coordinates saved as a comma separated csv file